 Marvel vs Capcom series

 Captain America is a playable fighter in this series of Japanese fighting games.
-He appears in Marvel Super Heroes vs. Street Fighter, Marvel vs. Capcom: Clash of Super Heroes, Marvel vs. Capcom 2: New Age of Heroes, and Marvel vs. Capcom 3: Fate of Two Worlds.
+He appears in Marvel Super Heroes vs. Street Fighter, Marvel vs. Capcom: Clash of Super Heroes, Marvel vs. Capcom 2: New Age of Heroes, Marvel vs. Capcom 3: Fate of Two Worlds, and Marvel vs. Capcom: Infinite.
 He was voiced by Cathal J. Dodd until Marvel vs. Capcom 3, where he was voiced by Brian Bloom.

 Captain America in: The Doom Tube of Doctor Meglomann